-The Maternal and Child Health’s Fatherhood Engagement Program, through the use of Fatherhood Engagement Specialists, provides a positive outlet for fathers and help dads meet their goals and grow through their fatherhood journey.
+The Office of Family and Child Health’s Fatherhood Engagement Program, through the use of Fatherhood Engagement Specialists, provides a positive outlet for fathers and help dads meet their goals and grow through their fatherhood journey.

 Healthy Start Male Initiative Program educates fathers and caregivers about the importance of the health and well-being of your family through health education, parenting support, resource coordination, and case management.

 Allegheny Intermediate Unit (AIU) Responsible Fatherhood Program supports fathers with economic self-sufficiency, healthy development of children, and effective parenting by providing fathers with new opportunities and experiences.